learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 ## Introduction

-In the previous lesson, we deployed a small Rails API application to Render to learn how the deployment process works in general, and what steps are required to take the code from our machine and get it to run on a server.
+Earlier in this section, we deployed a small Rails API application to Render to learn how the deployment process works in general, and what steps are required to take the code from our machine and get it to run on a server.